Basilica of Saint Paul Outside the Walls: History

 From 1215 until 1964, it was the seat of the Latin Patriarch of Alexandria.

 Pope Benedict XIV undertook the restoration of the apse mosaic and the frescoes of the central nave, and commissioned the painter Salvatore Manosilio to continue the series of papal portraits, which at that time ended with Pope Vitalian, who had reigned over a millennium earlier.

 On 15 July 1823, a workman repairing the copper gutters of the roof started a fire that led to the near-total destruction of this basilica, which, alone among all the churches of Rome, had preserved much of its original character for 1435 years.
+More recent studies indicate that the cause of the fire could be different from that indicated by official sources.
 Marble salvaged from the burnt-out Saint Paul's was re-laid for the floor of Santo Stefano del Cacco.

 In 1825, Leo XII issued the encyclical Ad plurimas encouraging donations for the reconstruction.
 A few months later, he issued orders that the basilica be rebuilt exactly as it had been when new in the fourth century, though he also stipulated that precious elements from later periods, such as the medieval mosaics and tabernacle, also be repaired and retained.
 These guidelines proved unrealistic for a variety of reasons and soon ceased to be enforced.
 The result is a reconstructed basilica that bears only a general resemblance to the original and is by no means identical to it.
 The reconstruction was initially entrusted to the architect Pasquale Belli, who was succeeded upon his death in 1833 by Luigi Poletti, who supervised the project until his death in 1869 and was responsible for the lion's share of the work.
+Poletti also asked the scientist Angelo Secchi to design an automatic fire detection and extinguishing system, which was later removed.
 Many elements which had survived the fire were reused in the reconstruction.
 Many foreign rulers also made contributions.
 Muhammad Ali Pasha, Viceroy of Egypt gave columns of alabaster, while the Emperor of Russia donated precious malachite and lapis lazuli that was used on some of the altar fronts.
-The transept and high altar were consecrated in 1840 and that part of the basilica was then re-opened.
+The transept and high altar were consecrated by Pope Gregory XVI in October 1840, and that part of the basilica was then re-opened.
 The entire building was reconsecrated in 1854 in the presence of Pope Pius IX and fifty cardinals.
-Many features of the building were still be to executed at that date, however, and work ultimately extended into the twentieth century.
+Many features of the building were still to be executed at that date, however, and work ultimately extended into the twentieth century.
 The quadriporticus looking toward the Tiber was completed by the Italian Government, which declared the church a national monument.
 On 23 April 1891, an explosion at the gunpowder magazine at Forte Portuense destroyed the basilica's stained glass windows.